Updated March 3, 2021

 There’s nothing quite like the thrill of a thrift score.
 Uncovering a treasure at a bargain price not only saves you money, but is environmentally-conscious in that you are recycling already-manufactured goods.
 I rely on thrift stores to clothe my family and furnish my home, and also donate items regularly as well.
-Read on for a round-up of Iowa City area thrift and secondhand stores, and get the lowdown on where to look for what you need.
+Check out some of these awesome secondhand shops in the Iowa City area!

 Crowded Closet Thrift and Gift